mhbxyz/mhbxyz.github.io/README.md

     sort_by         : date
 ```

-All your articles would be shown by clicking **Archive** button in the header of your website.
+All your articles would be shown by clicking **Blog** button in the header of your website.

 #### Writing